-- A: He'll make it, don't worry.
-He'll make it if he finds the - B: If he finds the key in time. key in time.

-(Subordinate conjoining --- conditional.)

-A: These angles will always These angles will always be

-be equal, then. equal so long as these lines

-B : So long as these lines are are parallel.
+A: He'll make it, don't worry.
+He'll make it if he finds theB: If he finds the key in time.
+(Subordinate conjoining - conditional.)
+A: These angles will always be equal, then.
+Equal so long as these lines are parallel.
+B: So long as these lines are parallel.

-parallel.